awsdocs/aws-iot-docs/developerguide/config-custom-auth.md

 }
 ```

- This Lambda function returns the following values when it receives the expected value of `test` in the MQTT Connect password field\.
+ The preceding Lambda function returns the following JSON when it receives the expected password of `test` in the MQTT Connect message\.
+The values of the `password` and `principalId` properties will be the values from the MQTT Connect message\.

 ```
 {